 From the author of the best-selling The Official Crab Eater’s Guide and A Guide to Chesapeake Seafood Dining/ Bayside Views to Dine By, comes The Crab Cookbook, a wonderful collection of hundreds of delicious and elegant ways to prepare crab.
 There are recipes for every variety of crab you may want to serve, from the popular blue crab, stone crab Read More

 Set in 7th century England, The Oblate’s Confession tells the story of Winwaed, a boy who – in a practice common at the time – is donated by his father to a local monastery.
 In a countryside wracked by plague and war, the child comes to serve as a regular messenger between the monastery and a hermit living Read More

 Decades ago, Hal Roth began listening to and recording the tall tales and hard truths of a fast-fading rural culture on Maryland’s Eastern Shore.
 Shaped by three and a half centuries of geographic isolation from the mainland, and by the tides and winds of the Chesapeake Bay and Atlantic Ocean, the Eastern Shore had its own distinctive vernacular Read More

 Known best by many for its idyllic beaches and coves, oysters and blue crabs, the Eastern Shore is also a fertile hatchery for great books.
-It has nurtured and inspired four centuries’ worth of renowned literature, from the Chesapeake Bay travel chronicles of Captain John Smith to 20th century works by John Barth, Gilbert Byron, Marguerite Henry, James Michener, and William Warner, among many others who might be named.
+It has nurtured and inspired four centuries’ worth of literature, from the Chesapeake Bay travel chronicles of Captain John Smith to 20th century works by John Barth, Gilbert Byron, Marguerite Henry, James Michener, Helen Chappell, and William Warner, among many others who might be named.

 Enjoy our blog, our news notes, and our growing list of authors and titles.